rabbah/nimbella-cli/README.md

 # nimbella-cli

-A comprehensive CLI for the Nimbella stack
+A comprehensive CLI for the Nimbella stack.

+This is the _private_ `nimbella-cli` repo.
+It contains

+- all the build scripts and other metadata for building and releasing `nim` as part of the Nimbella stack
+- the documentation source

+There is also a _public_ (open source) `nimbella-cli` repo at [https://github.com/nimbella/nimbella-cli](https://github.com/nimbella/nimbella-cli).
+It contains

+- the TypeScript source code of `nimbella-cli`
+- some documents to support OSS contributions
+- alternate `package.json` files providing a simplified build process

 ### Prerequisites
 ##### For Local Builds